-The development of an enabling and socially just learning environment in schools does not relate only to teaching and learning but also to assessment of and for learning.
-Of particular importance is the provision of assessment opportunities for learners with physical, sensory and neurological disabilities or specific learning difficulties.
-Guidelines for assessment adaptation focuses on assessment adaptations and methods of assessment (special concessions) for learners who experience reading and writing difficulties that prevent them from giving a true reflection of their acquired knowledge and skills in classroom tests and examinations.
+The development of an enabling and socially just learning environment in schools relates to teaching and learning but of equal significance is the assessment of and for learning.
+Of particular importance is the provision of equitable assessment opportunities for learners who experience physical, sensory and neurological disabilities or specific learning difficulties.
+Guidelines for assessment accommodations focuses on assessment adaptations and methods of assessment accommodations for learners who experience reading and writing challenges that prevent them from giving a true reflection of their acquired knowledge and skills in classroom tests and examinations.

-Guidelines for assessment adaptation provides a general and useful framework for assessment in an inclusive environment.
-It discusses the support of learners with language and other difficulties and gives specific techniques for adapting assessments to assist them.
+Guidelines for assessment accommodations provides a general and useful framework for assessment practices in an inclusive environment.
+It discusses the support of learners with language and other difficulties and gives specific techniques for adapting assessments to assist learners.